 - ICAC Operation Gerda: appeared for the University of Sydney in a 2.5 week hearing into corruption in relation to the University’s private security contracting arrangements.

-Nicholas has appeared as lead counsel in several appeals in the New South Wales Court of Appeal.
-He has also appeared in a wide range of Commissions and Inquiries including substantial experience appearing at ICAC.
+Nicholas has appeared as lead counsel in several appeals in the New South Wales Court of Appeal and the Full Court of the Federal Court of Australia.

-Over the course of his career, Nicholas has also been briefed in many large and complex cases.
-Some examples include ASIC’s civil penalty proceedings against GetSwift Ltd and members of its board, AUSTRAC’s prosecution of the CBA, class action proceedings involving the sale of metal-on-metal hip replacement devices by Johnson & Johnson, the complex Boart Longyear scheme of arrangement proceedings and the prosecution by ASIC of the directors and officers of James Hardie.
+Over the course of his career, Nicholas has appeared in many other large and complex cases, such as AUSTRAC’s prosecution of the CBA, class action proceedings involving the sale of metal-on-metal hip replacement devices by Johnson & Johnson, the complex Boart Longyear scheme of arrangement proceedings, the prosecution by ASIC of the directors and officers of James Hardie, and a wide range of Commissions and Inquiries (including substantial experience appearing at ICAC).